Email, (503) 823-4375

 Email, (503) 823-5386

 Denise joined PBEM in August 2001 to stand-up and direct the Regional Disaster Preparedness Organization, a partnership of government agencies, non-governmental organizations, and private-sector stakeholders collaborating to increase the Portland metropolitan region’s resiliency to disasters.
-Among her duties, Denise facilitates strategic and program development processes.
+Among her duties, Denise facilitates governance, strategic planning and program development processes and coordinates development and execution of the RDPO Policy Committee’s state and federal legislative agenda.

 Denise has extensive global experience leading multi-sector programs in post-disaster, war and poverty contexts.
-She holds a Master’s degree in International Administration from the School of International Training.
+She holds a Master’s degree in International Administration from the School of International Training In 2016, Denise received Oregon Emergency Management Association’s Partner Award for exceptional service to the RDPO in enhancing regional coordination and collaboration across disciplinary and jurisdictional boundaries.

 Email, (503) 823-3926